-For the 2010-2011 academic year, student learning for all three of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
+For the 2011-2012 academic year, student learning for all three of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
 We are, of course, pleased with these results.
-This is the fifth consecutive year in which student learning has been at the "green light" level.

-Academic year 2005-2006 was the first year we did formal assessment of student learning.
-Student learning that year was assessed at the "yellow light" level (not an acceptable level).
-In succeeding years, we have made conscious efforts to improve student learning.
-We believe these efforts are reflected in the acceptable level of learning in the past five years for all three department learning goals.
+This is the sixth consecutive year in which student learning has been at the "green light" level.
+In every year since we began the assessment process, we have made (and continue to make) conscious efforts to improve student learning.
+We believe these efforts are reflected in the acceptable level of learning in the past six years for all three department learning goals.